 The fifth and sixth exceptions are for certain distributions used to pay medical expenses or to pay certain health insurance premiums.
 The 10% additional tax will also not apply on or after January 1, 1997, in the case of certain distributions made for the payment of certain medical expenses and the payment of certain health insurance premiums.
 The additional 10% tax will not apply if the distribution is used to pay medical expenses that exceed 10% of your adjusted gross income for 2013 and subsequent years.
 This means that the medical expenses must qualify as an itemized deduction on your federal income tax return.
 The 10% additional tax will also not apply to a distribution which is used to pay health insurance premiums in certain situations after you become unemployed.
 In order to qualify for this special rule, you must have been receiving unemployment benefits for at least 12 consecutive weeks.
 The distribution must occur in either the year you received the unemployment benefits or during the next tax year.
-This special rule no longer applies to distributions made once you have been reemployed for at least 60 days after your initial separation from service.
-You will qualify to use this unemployment exception even if you are self-employed, if you would have been eligible for unemployment
+This special rule no longer applies to distributions made once you have been reemployed for at least 60 days after you are self-employed, if you would have been eligible for unemployment benefits but for your self-employment.